crysqrlkys/Presto-Menu/README.md

 1. DRF - fast and convinient way to start your API
 2. drf-nested-routers - to create flexible routs

+## Trade-offs
+* I would provide some initial data for database
+* I would create dockerfiles for database and application to ease installation
+* I would provide crud operations for API
+* I would use `django-mptt` to make retrieval of this tree structure efficient and cost less time/query requests

 ## Installation
 1. Clone repository
 2. Create empty postgresql database named `presto`